CharlieDigital/dn6-mongo-react-valtio/README.md

 };
 ```

 But if you are already planning on adopting stronger typing on the server, it seems like a good opportunity to simply step up to C# instead.

+.NET's LINQ facilities provide a functional approach using lambda closures that many JavaScript and TypeScript developers are already familiar with.

 ### Productivity with .NET MongoDB Driver LINQ